Marchiol and White shine, West Virginia beats Robert Morris 45-3 in Rich Rodriguez's coaching return

 MORGANTOWN, W.Va.
 (AP) — Rich Rodriguez relished his first win back at West Virginia knowing that the Mountaineers need to do a better job of holding onto the football.

-Nicco Marchiol passed for one touchdown and threw for another, Jahiem White had two short TD runs and West Virginia beat Robert Morris 45-3 on Saturday.
+Nicco Marchiol ran for one touchdown and threw for another, Jahiem White had two short TD runs and West Virginia beat Robert Morris 45-3 on Saturday.

 Heavy favorite West Virginia scored easily on possessions to start each half but struggled in between in the season opener for both teams.